Aakash-Tamboli/virtual_file_system/README.md

 ## Assignment Detail
-Let'say you'r inside abcd named directory, if we type ./tmfs ENTER
+Let'say you'r inside abcd named directory, if we type ./tmfs and PRESS ENTER

 then first your application check tmfs.fs file exists or not